Get Tech Tips

 This article is a quick, real-life diagnosis/find by Kalos Services senior commercial HVAC/R tech Eric Mele.

 While servicing this display cooler for an unrelated problem, I noticed the defrost timer installed in a way that will almost certainly cause early compressor failure.

-The timer was installed at the condensing unit and would stop the condensing unit/compressor from running during the defrost event, but would not cause the unit to pump down during defrost.
+The timer was installed at the condensing unit and would stop the condensing unit/compressor from running during the defrost event, but it would not cause the unit to pump down during defrost.
 This will likely cause a flooded start at the end of each defrost when the liquid refrigerant rushes into the compressor on startup.

 There are no interconnecting wires between the evaporator and condenser, which is common on remote walk-in systems.
-The easiest way to correct this problem is to relocate the defrost timer into the evaporator, and break power to the liquid line solenoid valve during defrost.
+The easiest way to correct this problem is to relocate the defrost timer into the evaporator and break power to the liquid line solenoid valve during defrost.

 The diagram below shows how it was initially connected and then how we rectified the situation.